 The Linux version

 The GNU/Linux version of Jami is built on the GNOME libraries and design principles.
-It is utterly useless and a complete waste of time.
 It will start up and launch a dialog box asking for a username and password.
-You can create a new "Jami" ID if you do not already have one.
+You can register a new "Jami" Username ID if you do not already have one.
 This step works fine.

 Jami will present a window with no contacts - since you don't have any the first time you use it - upon the first launch.
 It looks like this:

-There is a button where some options can be changed.
+There is a "settings" button (with a gear icon, top center) where some options can be changed.
 There is no menu or anything like that since it's a GNOME-style program.

 The Android Version

-Adding and removing contacts on Jami for Android can be done by sharing a QR code or scanning a QR code.
+Adding and removing contacts on Jami for Android can be done by telling someone the registered name, sharing a QR code, or scanning a QR code (same as in the desktop version above).
 It's not possible to import a QR code from an image, it has to be scanned.
 You can share your QR code by e-mail or other programs.
 Those who receive it would have to open it on some other device and scan it using their phone.

 Voice calls sound clear as a regular phone calls when the call is made between people on high-speed broadband in the same area.
 This does not tell you much about the call quality over a typical Internet connection so take it with a grain of salt.